 The document centers on which iNEWS newscast scripts were being printed were costly, difficult to manage, and prone to fail.
 The company needed its newscast scripts to be collated and quickly printed on multiple, inexpensive workgroup printers.

 The news broadcast company turned to INTELLIscribe's broadcast printing function to meet its needs.
-Broadcast printing allows a job to be printed once, then a copy of the job is sent to any number of predetermined network printers.
+Broadcast printing allows a job to be printed once, and then a copy of the job is sent to any number of predetermined network printers.